Gregorian chant: Dissemination and hegemony

 Gregorian chant appeared in a remarkably uniform state across Europe within a short time.
-Charlemagne, once elevated to Holy Roman Emperor, aggressively spread Gregorian chant throughout his empire to consolidate religious and secular power, requiring the clergy to use the new repertory on pain of death.
+Charlemagne, once elevated to Holy Roman Emperor, aggressively spread Gregorian chant throughout his empire to consolidate religious and secular power.
 From English and German sources, Gregorian chant spread north to Scandinavia, Iceland and Finland.
 In 885, Pope Stephen V banned the Slavonic liturgy, leading to the ascendancy of Gregorian chant in Eastern Catholic lands including Poland, Moravia and Slovakia.

 The other plainchant repertories of the Christian West faced severe competition from the new Gregorian chant.
 Charlemagne continued his father's policy of favoring the Roman Rite over the local Gallican traditions.
 By the 9th century the Gallican rite and chant had effectively been eliminated, although not without local resistance.
 The Gregorian chant of the Sarum Rite displaced Celtic chant.
 Gregorian coexisted with Beneventan chant for over a century before Beneventan chant was abolished by papal decree (1058).
 Mozarabic chant survived the influx of the Visigoths and Moors, but not the Roman-backed prelates newly installed in Spain during the Reconquista.
 Restricted to a handful of dedicated chapels, modern Mozarabic chant is highly Gregorianized and bears no musical resemblance to its original form.
 Ambrosian chant alone survived to the present day, preserved in Milan due to the musical reputation and ecclesiastical authority of St. Ambrose.

 Gregorian chant eventually replaced the local chant tradition of Rome itself, which is now known as Old Roman chant.
 In the 10th century, virtually no musical manuscripts were being notated in Italy.
 Instead, Roman Popes imported Gregorian chant from (German) Holy Roman Emperors during the 10th and 11th centuries.
 For example, the Credo was added to the Roman Rite at the behest of the Emperor Henry II in 1014.
 Reinforced by the legend of Pope Gregory, Gregorian chant was taken to be the authentic, original chant of Rome, a misconception that continues to this day.
 By the 12th and 13th centuries, Gregorian chant had supplanted or marginalized all the other Western plainchant traditions.

 Later sources of these other chant traditions show an increasing Gregorian influence, such as occasional efforts to categorize their chants into the Gregorian modes.
 Similarly, the Gregorian repertory incorporated elements of these lost plainchant traditions, which can be identified by careful stylistic and historical analysis.
 For example, the Improperia of Good Friday are believed to be a remnant of the Gallican repertory.